Winter

 Athletes

-A key element in this brand identity development was to capture the personality and energy of each athlete and what represents them the most.
+A key element in this brand identity development was capturing the personality and energy of each athlete and what they represent the most.

-We had the opportunity to meet and get to know each athlete and photograph them in a studio and on-location practicing their sports.
-Once we collect all images and videos I had the task and challenge to select the best images that represent each athlete to be used in our visual identity campaign.
+We had the opportunity to meet and get to know each athlete and photograph them in a studio and on location, practicing their sports.
+Once we collected all images and videos, I had the task and challenge to select the best images that represent each athlete to be used in our visual identity campaign.

 Environmental Presence